The

 The MLOR3 setting in this drop down is associated with the background color set

-What is
+What

-acronym for morning line odds ratio number 3.
+an acronym for morning line odds ratio number 3.

-During a
+During

-Calc Races routine, a probability number (based on the odds line type setting
+a Calc Races routine, a probability number (based on

-persisted above) is generated for each horse.
-A resulting odds line based on
+the odds line type setting persisted above) is generated for each horse.
+A

-the probability number is then calculated.
-The morning line odds are then
+resulting odds line based on the probability number is then calculated.

-divided by this resulting odds line to arrive at a morning line odds ratio.
 The

+morning line odds are then divided by this resulting odds line to arrive at a

-higher the morning line odds in relation to the derived odds line, the higher
+morning line odds ratio.
+The higher the morning line odds in relation to the

-the horse’s MLOR3 number.
-When Overlay Highlighting is turned On and the horse
+Highlighting is turned On and the horse is a potential contender (as described

-at or above the min cutoff persisted in this drop down, the horse is
+above) and the horse’s MLOR3 number is at or above the min cutoff persisted in

-highlighted on the report using the background color persisted by the user in
+this drop down, the horse is highlighted on the report using the background

-the companion drop down just to the left of this MLOR3 drop down.
+color persisted by the user in the companion drop down just to the left of this

 OR3